Jason3S/webview-sample-svelte-hello-world/docs/extension-structure.md

 - Setting the initial HTML markdown of the webview panel
 - Other custom logic and behavior related to webview panel management

-As the name might suggest, the `utilties` directory contains all of the extension utility functions that make setting up and managing an extension easier.
+As the name might suggest, the `utilities` directory contains all of the extension utility functions that make setting up and managing an extension easier.
 In this case, it contains `getUri.ts` which contains a helper function which will get the webview URI of a given file or resource.

-Finally, `extension.ts` is where all the logic for activating and deactiving the extension usually live.
+Finally, `extension.ts` is where all the logic for activating and deactivating the extension usually live.
 This is also the place where extension commands are registered.

 ## `webview-ui` directory